86% Success Rate

 The single biggest, most predictable mistake founders make is writing a proposal about their own cool technology.
 They spend 50 pages geeking out on what their widget does, assuming the agency will be blown away.
 They almost never are.

 But don't just read the documentation.
 Talk to the Program Managers.
 They are your "customers."
 Get them on the phone.
 Ask them about their challenges.
-Pitch your idea and listen—really listen—to their feedback.
+Pitch your idea and listen -- really listen -- to their feedback.
 This customer discovery process is the most high-leverage activity you can possibly do.
-It ensures you're not just shouting into the void but building something a specific buyer actually wants.

 Once you have agency-market fit, it's time to build your Minimum Viable Product: the proposal.
 This is not a 100-page academic treatise.
 It's a compelling business case designed to make it as easy as possible for a busy, overworked reviewer to say "yes."